Want to learn new ways to make extra money?

 Even if you’re not seeking a career in journalism and have no prior experience, writing for your school’s newspaper helps in a variety of ways.
 You’ll sharpen your writing skills, show you can meet deadlines, get experience in conducting research and interviews, and learn a lot of information you would never have known otherwise.

-But I’ll let you in on the number one benefit to writing for the school newspaper: the articles you write become part of a portfolio you can use when you apply for jobs.
+But here is the number one benefit to writing for the school newspaper: the articles you write become part of a portfolio you can use when you apply for jobs.

 You’ll get to show how well you write, and if you’re able to cover topics related to your major, you can demonstrate your knowledge on a subject and how well you can communicate that expertise.